School Services at Rowland Hall

 - Emotional support to students and/or families

-- Second Step Curriculum, which teaches skills for social and academic success (BS and LS)
+- Second Step Curriculum, which teaches skills for social and academic success (beginning and lower schools)

 - Support group for students and families